Deivu/Anchorage/README.md

 /// spawn a new green thread to handle your player events so you wont block the current thread you are on tokio::spawn(async move {
+    /// event has two types, EventType::Player and EventType::Destroyed
+    /// the EventType::Player is events from lavalink itself
-    let event = events.recv_async().await.unwrap();
+    /// the EventType::Destroyed is event from a node when it's destroyed let event = events.recv_async().await.unwrap();

     match event {
         EventType::Player(player_events) => {
             match player_events {
                 PlayerEvents::TrackStartEvent(_) => {
                     /// do something